herrera-ignacio/javascript-course/vanilla/proto-chain.md

 ## Bad Practice: Extension of native prototypes

 This technique is called __monkey patching__ and __breaks encapsulation__.
-The only ood reason for extending a built-in prototype is to backport the features of newer JS engines.
+The only good reason for extending a built-in prototype is to backport the features of newer JS engines.